django-cms/django-cms/docs/getting_started/installation/integrate.rst

 .. |no-pages| image:: ../../images/no-pages.png

-Now, click the "add page" button at the top right-hand corner of the screen.
+Now, click the "add page" button at the top right-hand corner of the side-frame.

 |basic-page-form|